bellaryyash23/Coffee_Wifi_Flask/README.md

 👉Now, there is a secret route '/add' where we can add new cafe details to the list of existing cafes.
 On this route the use of WTForms is done to send and receive data from the form response.
 Using the WTForms first, the form class is created in the main.py file.
-This is designed using all the methods which wtforms provides which makes tthese forms simple & have added functionaliy compared to regular HTML forms.
+This is designed using all the methods which wtforms provides which makes these forms simple & have added functionaliy compared to regular HTML forms.

 👉This form object is passed to the 'add.html' file to render is secret webpage.
 The magic of WTForms and Bootstrap is that, we can create this form with all the styling and design with just one line '{{ wtf.quick_form(form) }}' thats it so simple.